tbedford/Website-Test/source/about.md

 # About

 Hi, I'm Tony.
-I'm a contract technical writer, specializing in writing docs for developers.
+I'm a codeaholic.
+I'm a contract technical writer, specializing in writing docs for software developers.

 This website holds a few thoughts and words on various technical topics.
 I felt like I needed a place to store various notes and